 Through this process, I had the opportunity to collaborate with Jennifer Efflandt, PPSD’s Executive Director of Multilingual Learners.
 Together we created a plan to provide coaching support for teachers across the district.

 “We didn’t have the capacity with our in-house coaches to meet the need before.
 Now we’re using engage2learn to support us and our teachers through one-on-one coaching on those practices that teachers are now implementing in the classroom,” said Jennifer.

 With clear, unified goals and a newly designed MLL Best Practices Rubric customized specifically for the needs of PPSD students, the district hit the ground running.
-In November 2021, hundreds of PPSD teachers began working with certified e2L coaches.
-Through personalized goal setting and frequent coaching conversations, teachers began to learn and master the skills that would allow them to better facilitate student achievement, engagement, and life-ready skills that leverage student cultural and linguistic capacities.
+In November 2021, hundreds of PPSD teachers began working with Certified e2L Data-Informed Growth Coaches.
+Through personalized goal setting and frequent coaching conversations, teachers began working towards proficiency in the skills that would allow them to better facilitate student achievement, engagement, and life-ready skills that leverage student cultural and linguistic capacities.

 Naturally, this partnership was an adjustment for many teachers.

 “The idea of having a coach is new to many teachers, so at the beginning, we did experience some resistance and hesitation.
 Initially, teachers had the feeling that they were getting a coach because they were doing something wrong or that they were in trouble,” said Jennifer.
 “That’s decreased significantly.
 It took a minute, but we just had to change our mindset and understand that every single teacher benefits from coaching.”